 - A Holistic Approach to Successful Children with Attention Deficit/ Hyperactivity Disorder – A Home Study System for Parents

 Debra has presented numerous presentations, workshops, and teleseminars.
-She is often interviewed on internet radio and her work has been featured in The Day newspaper, Self-Improvement Magazine, and Parenting Powers television show.
+She is often interviewed on internet radio and her work has been featured in The Wall Street Journal and The Day newspaper, Self-Improvement Magazine, and Parenting Powers television show.
 She is an expert author on SelfGrowth.com.

-Click on a question to see the response or simply scroll down to read all of the responses.How did you become a Brain expert known as The Brain Lady?
+Click on a question to see the response or simply scroll down to read all of the responses.How did you become known as The Brain Lady?

 To answer this question, I would like to share with you a variety of important experiences that brought me to where I am today, helping people like you feel better, think better, and perform at your peak.